How to add audio tracks to your page

-Putting your MP3s on Lemonrock means that they can be heard by thousands of other people - essential if gig-goers want to know what you sound like before they set out to your gigs, or if you are trying to attract record company or publishing interest.
+Putting your audio tracks on Lemonrock means that they can be heard by thousands of other people - essential if gig-goers want to know what you sound like before they set out to your gigs, or if you are trying to attract record company or publishing interest.
 We have a PRS for Music licence that permits licensed covers, and originals, on Lemonrock.
-You must be a Band/Artist Member or a Venue Member to put MP3s on Lemonrock.
+You must be a Band/Artist Member to put MP3s on Lemonrock.

 Record your song(s) and get them onto your computer.
 The format of each song may be one of the following: